 The complexities of news blow up the idea that time is linear and flat.
 When I thought back to 18th-century Paris, after my own experience in 2015, I had the strange sensation that I was suspended between different senses of time.
 During those first hours and days, I had the impression that everything was new and confusing.
 On the other hand, reading the history summoned the feeling that across the centuries, things weren’t really so different.
 A fast, jittering, electric shock of time, versus a long, slow, gentle sweep.
 In the face of overwhelming events, I turned to the past, hoping that zooming out would offer me clues about my own situation.
 These clues, in turn, might help me figure out what would happen next, using history to speculate about the future.
 All of these reactions are essential to what news is.

 Blaming any one technology for fake news is a bit too easy.
 In reality, news has never been settled or stable.
 The process by which people such as McLuhan tried to place the past into a neat progression according to types of media is similar to the process that generates news itself: both are attempts to organise time to locate ourselves within a changing world.
 The current panic about false news, then, does not tell us much about the role of social media in sharing information.
-It reveals, instead, that we feel like change is accelerating unpredictably and that we are looking for ways to make sense of it.Make a donation
+It reveals, instead, that we feel like change is accelerating unpredictably and that we are looking for ways to make sense of it.Support Aeon: make a one-off donation